 Skip to main content

-Reduce dog shedding with these helpful tips
+Control your dog’s shedding with these proven tips

-If you find yourself asking other pet parents, your vet, or even Dr. Google questions like “Why is my dog shedding so much?” or “How can I reduce dog shedding?” this one’s for you.
+If you find yourself asking other pet parents, your vet, or even Dr. Google questions like, “Why is my dog shedding so much?” or “How can I reduce dog shedding?” — this one’s for you.
 We’ve got all the answers and information you need to make sure everything is A-OK when it comes to your dog’s coat.
-We’ve even uncovered a few ways to make your pup’s shedding easier on you, since whether you want it or not, shed happens!
+We’ve even uncovered a few ways to make your pup’s shedding easier on you since, whether you want it or not — shed happens!

 From preventive measures to easy cleanup methods, you can do a lot to make shedding as bearable as possible.
 Don’t be afraid of some trial and error, as different methods work best for different homes.
-You’ll get to the bottom of it!
-When in doubt, you can always ask your veterinarian for their best advice.
-That’s why they’re there, after all.
+You’ll get to the bottom of it.
+When in doubt, you can always ask your veterinarian, dog groomer, or even other dog owners for their best dog shedding tips.

 Recommended Videos